 What is a smart contract?

-Cardano is introducing smart contract support in 2021.
-As a multi-functional environment, Cardano will support the development and deployment of smart contracts using such programming languages as:
+Cardano introduced smart contract support in 2021.
+As a multi-functional environment, Cardano now supports the development and deployment of smart contracts using such programming languages as:

 - Plutus — a purpose-built smart contract development and execution platform.
 Plutus contracts consist of parts that run on the blockchain (on-chain code) and parts that run on a user’s machine (off-chain or client code).
 Plutus draws from modern language research to provide a safe, full-stack programming environment based on Haskell, the leading functional programming language.

 - Aiken - a language and toolchain favoring developer experience.
 Aiken is used for on-chain validator scripts only.

 - OpShin - a programming language based on Python for generic smart contracts for Cardano.

 - plu-ts - TypeScript-embedded smart contract programming language and a transaction creation library.